Udai1273/ETH-AVX/README.md

 # Error Handling

-This Solidity program is a simple "Error Handling" program that demonstrates the use of three main error handling function in Solidity.
+This Solidity program is a simple "Error Handling" program that demonstrates the use of three main error handling function in Solidity .

 ## Description